benbrastmckie/.config/README.md

 # Remapping Keys

-If you are running Linux on a Macbook, it can be convenient to swap the CapsLock and Esc keys, as well as turning Ctrl into Alt, Alt into Command, and Command into Ctrl.
+It can be convenient to swap keys so as to improve hand posture while working.
+For instance, one might switch the CapsLock and Esc keys, as well as turning Ctrl into Alt, Alt into Command, and Command into Ctrl.
-To achieve these remappings, run the following commands for Arch and Debian, respectively:
+To include these remappings, run the following commands for Arch and Debian, respectively:

 Arch: